westonganger/exception_notification/README.md

 gem 'exception_notification'
 ```

+### Rails

-As of Rails 3 ExceptionNotification is used as a rack middleware, or in the environment you want it to run.
+ExceptionNotification is used as a rack middleware, or in the environment you want it to run.
 In most cases you would want ExceptionNotification to run on production.
 Thus, you can make it work by putting the following lines in your `config/environments/production.rb`:

 ```ruby
 Rails.application.config.middleware.use ExceptionNotification::Rack,